-Kathleen Forde is the inaugural senior curator for Superblue (formerly PaceX), a new initiative spearheaded by Pace Gallery and the Emerson Collective dedicated to amplifying artists’ voices on issues that matter to us all, in tandem with the meaningful presentation of large-scale time-based art in an international network of experiential art centers.
+Kathleen Forde is the inaugural senior curator for Superblue (formerly PaceX), a new initiative spearheaded by Pace Gallery and dedicated to amplifying artists’ voices on issues that matter to us all, in tandem with the meaningful presentation of large-scale time-based art in an international network of experiential art centers.

 Concurrently Forde was working as an independent curator with various institutions both nationally and abroad, including the University of Michigan Museum of Art, the Frye Art Museum in Seattle, and Audemars Piguet on their annual art commission in collaboration with Art Basel Miami Beach.